One of the main objectives of VBA and (more generally) Excel is to work with (and manipulate) data.

-You'll notice that variables are often used when working with Visual Basic for Applications.
-In fact, as explained in Mastering VBA for Microsoft Office 2013:
+Variables are often used when working with Visual Basic for Applications.

 You have a substantial degree of flexibility when declaring VBA variables.
 This flexibility in declaring VBA variables can lead to poor coding practices.
 Poor coding practices can lead to potential problems down the road.
 These problems can lead to big headaches.

 My purpose with this Excel tutorial is to help you avoid those headaches.
 Therefore, in this blog post, I explain the most important aspects surrounding VBA variable declaration.
 More specifically, this guide is divided in the following sections: